AdobeDocs/campaign-standard.es-ES/help/sending/using/define-the-right-audience.md

 Learn more about test profiles [in this section](../../audiences/using/managing-test-profiles.md).

-Puede utilizar [Grupos de control](../../sending/using/control-group.md) para medir el impacto de sus campañas excluyendo una parte de su audiencia.
-A continuación, podrá comparar el comportamiento de la población de destinatarios que recibió el mensaje con el comportamiento de los contactos que no estaban segmentados.
-En función de los registros de envío, también puede realizar el destinatario de un grupo de control en campañas futuras.
+You can use [Control groups](../../sending/using/control-group.md) to measure the impact of your campaigns by excluding a portion of their audience.
+A continuación, podrá comparar el comportamiento de la población de destinatarios que recibió el mensaje con el comportamiento de los contactos a los que no estaban destinados.
+En función de los registros de envío, también puede destinar un grupo de control en campañas futuras.

 ## Deduplicación de direcciones {#deduplicate-addresses}